intelliswarm-ai/enterprise-mailbox-assistant/docs/TOOLS_FRAMEWORK.md

 ## Overview

-The AI Cup 2025 platform features an extensible pluggable tools framework with **13 specialized tools** that enable agentic workflows to interact with external systems, APIs, and data sources.
+The emterprise mailbox platform features an extensible pluggable tools framework with **13 specialized tools** that enable agentic workflows to interact with external systems, APIs, and data sources.
 All tools are designed with **automatic fallback mechanisms** and **graceful degradation** to ensure zero hard dependencies.

 ---